Info: Griffith Observatory is open Tuesday through Sunday. Free admission, planetarium show $7; 213/473-0800.

-The newly renovated observatory's three copper-clad domes top a building of exquisite grace that rises from the Hollywood Hills.
+The renovated observatory's three copper-clad domes top a building of exquisite grace that rises from the Hollywood Hills.
 The central dome is home to a planetarium; inside the two smaller domes are the observatory's public telescopes.
 There are larger and more advanced instruments, even within Southern California.

 But a telescope's significance can't always be measured by its reach into space so much as its reach here on Earth: More people, some 7 million in all, have looked into the heavens through Griffith's Zeiss refracting telescope than any other on the planet.

 Few institutions can literally reveal new worlds to its visitors like the Griffith Observatory.
 And it is the rare observatory that becomes a cultural icon.
 As a movie and television location, it has come to symbolize Los Angeles.
 Its greatest prominence came in the 1955 film classic Rebel Without A Cause.
 Plenty of astronomical facilities may honor Galileo, but only Griffith Observatory has a monument ― in the shadow of the Hollywood sign ― that honors a star of a vastly different firmament, James Dean.

 After a five-year-long, $93 million restoration and expansion, the observatory was finally unveiled anew in 2006, and the public again has access to this window on the galaxy.